byeoon/Proper-Windows-Reinstall/README.md

 Of course, before installing, make sure to backup all your files on an external drive.
 It is reccomended to install Windows onto an NVME for the best performance.
 I use [this NVME](https://sabrent.com/products/sb-rocket-nvme4-1tb) but it's up to personal preference. <sub>This NVME in particular went on sale on Amazon for $49, so try to find deals like that.</sub>

 ### If you are following the English (World) guide please read this!
 If you followed the English (World) guide, you will see this when booting into the OOBE.
 The error message should say OOBEREGION.
-The reason it does this is still unknown, and it is advised to just skip.
+The reason it does this is still unknown and it is advised to just skip.
 There are no consequences or reprocussions to skipping this part.

 ![OOBEREGION](https://github.com/user-attachments/assets/540035b5-ae64-4644-b8cb-650da28e7840)